Alternative methods to bottle-feeding

 This is where a small amount of milk – 20-40mls – is put into a small cup (like a medicine cup), and the baby ‘laps’ it with their tongue, which preserves the tongue motion needed for breastfeeding.

 The main point is NOT to pour the milk into the baby, but rather tip the cup up just enough so that milk is at the rim and then the baby ‘laps’ it up.
-I would highly recommend finding a health professional who has experience with this feeding method to show you how to do this in person, as there can be a risk of the baby aspirating the milk if it is done incorrectly.
+I would highly recommend finding a health professional who has experience with this feeding method to show you how to do this in person, as there can be a small risk of the baby aspirating the milk if it is done incorrectly.
 Alternatively here is a good fact sheet I have just found online - click here

 If it is done correctly, it can prevent nipple confusion.